Book award scam warning signs you shouldn’t ignore

 In the world of book awards, an actual scam is extremely rare.
 Of the thousands of book awards we've vetted, we've come across just two scams.
 But that's not quite the full picture.

 At Book Award Pro, we focus on positive opportunities for authors.
 We think about marketing the entire book award journey, of which winning or losing is just one part.
 Don’t be afraid of awards; embrace them.
 They offer you a fresh way to get your book noticed.
-Every step of the award process fuels your marketing, helping you sell more books.
+Every step of the award process fuels your marketing.

 Book award scam warning signs you shouldn't ignore